celabtud/QUAD/README.md

 # What is reported
 Following quantities are reported:

-1.	amount of data transferred (in bytes)
+1. The amount of data transferred (in bytes),
-2.	number of unique memory addresses used in the transfer
+2. The number of unique memory addresses used in the transfer,
-3.	amount of unique data involved (in bytes) in transfer
+3. The amount of unique data values (fresh values) involved in the transfer (in bytes),
-4.	ranges of unique memory addresses used in the transfer
+4. The ranges of unique memory addresses used in the transfer.

 # Pin Tool Kit
 The tool has been developed based on [Pin](http://www.pintool.org).
 Pin is a tool kit for dynamic instrumentation of programs.
 It supports Linux binary executables for Intel (R) Xscale (R), IA-32, Intel64 (64 bit x86), and Itanium (R) processors; Windows executables for IA-32 and Intel64; and MacOS executables for IA-32.
 Pin does not instrument an executable statically by rewriting it, but rather adds the code dynamically while the executable is running.

 # How to Setup
-Here is the list of steps to use Quad on a linux machine IA32 and Intel64 (x86 32-bit and 64-bit).
+Here is the list of steps to use QUAD on a linux machine IA32 and Intel64 (x86 32-bit and 64-bit).
 On windows machine the procedure is same, but basic (copy/paste/extract) commands may differ.

 1. Download Pin tool kit, for instance Pin 2.12 revision 55942 can be downloaded from [here](http://software.intel.com/sites/landingpage/pintool/downloads/pin-2.12-55942-gcc.4.4.7-linux.tar.gz)